stberryhill/Bulwark/Readme.md

 * Give functions long, self-explanatory names so the library can be discovered during programming, without lots of googling.

 ## The Plan
 Bulwark is in early stages of development so most of these goals are largely incomplete.
 The evil plan is to develop a nice/fun app with it during development to showcase it's capabilites.
-I'm currently working on a simple website to host in parallel and migrating the build system from hand-written, brittle makefiles to the Autotools (a.k.a. *autoconfiscating* it).
+I'm currently working on a simple website in parallel and migrating the build system from hand-written, brittle makefiles to the Autotools (a.k.a. *autoconfiscating* it).
 Also looking for a good planning tool, might use Trello.